 How Can I Make Bath Bombs With Preschoolers?

-Making bath bombs is a full-on sensory activity to do with a preschooler.
-Your kid can be the assistant as you measure ingredients, sniff out delicious scents to add to the recipe, and choose between dried flowers or smoothing skin butters.
+Making bath bombs is a sensory activity to do with a preschooler.
+Your preschooler can assist in measuring ingredients, sniffing out delicious scents to add to the recipe, and choosing between dried flowers or smoothing skin butters.

 The only hard part is waiting for the bath bombs to dry!
 But your preschoolers will be more than thrilled when they see their bath bombs creations unleash a bounty of fun in the bathtub.